 If you have been falsely accused of a crime of domestic abuse, fight the charge.
 But whether you are innocent or guilty as charged, it’s imperative for you to be defended and advised by a Nassau County domestic violence attorney who will fight aggressively for justice on your behalf.

-How Will Your Lawyer Fight a Fabricated Accusation?
+How Will Your Criminal Defense Lawyer Fight False Allegations of Domestic Violence?

 If you’ve been falsely accused, your criminal defense attorney will seek to dismiss the charges.
 If the charges cannot be dismissed or reduced, your lawyer will take the case to trial, tell a jury exactly what happened, cast doubt on the evidence against you, and ask that jury to find you not guilty.

 An astute New York defense attorney will, in many cases, successfully counter a fabricated domestic violence accusation.
-In other cases, however, your defense lawyer may recommend using another tactic – claiming self-defense, for example – as your best defense strategy.
+In other cases, however, your defense lawyer may recommend using another tactic – claiming self-defense under New York self-defense law, for example – as your best defense strategy.

 If you are charged with a domestic violence offense and the case is pending, do not confront your accuser.
 Your attorney will do all of the talking with the other side.
 Don’t post anything about the case online.
 Whatever you post could be misinterpreted and used against you.